 |Publication status||Published - 2015|

 Walls, H., BUTLER, C., Dixon, J., & SAMARAWICKREMA, I. (2015).
 Implications of structure and agency for health and wellbeing in our ecologically constrained world: A focus on prospects for gender equity.
 In M. C. Rawlinson, & C. Ward (Eds.), Global Food, Global Justice: Essays on Eating Under Globalization (1 ed., pp. 52-72).
-United Kingdom: Cambridge Scholars Publishing.
+Cambridge Scholars Publishing.